desoleary/dog-to-cat-nestjs-api/README.md

 ## Technicals

+- **Please Note** ~ I have never tried out `nestjs` but I felt that this project would be a great opportunity to try it out based on a small amount of research today.
+There might well be mistakes/omissions but I do hope it showcases some of my thought process.
 - In order to cater for arbitrary JSON payloads I have gone with the following solution:
   - Flatten json payload in order to greatly reduce the complexity of traversing deeply nested paths
   - map use of a callback mechanism for each deep path and check if value is precisely `dog` then replace value with `cat`